 How to protect yourself from cybercrime

 Cybercriminals are increasingly persistent in targeting all sectors of Australia’s economy.
 Financial losses divert resources from other areas of critical need.
-The ACSC seeks to counter this targeting through tailored advice to different sectors of Australian society; for instance through the Act Now Stay Secure communication and uplift program.
+The ASD's ACSC seeks to counter this targeting through tailored advice to different sectors of Australian society; for instance through the Act Now Stay Secure communication and uplift program.

 Over the 2021–22 financial year, the Act Now, Stay Secure advertising campaign: